 headshot of Michael Grabowski

-Chair, Communication Department at Manhattan College
+Chair, Communication Department at Manhattan University

-Michael Grabowski, Ph.D., is Director of Game Design & Production and Professor in the Communication Department at Manhattan College.
+Michael Grabowski, Ph.D., is Director of Game Design & Production and Professor in the Communication Department at Manhattan University.
 His forthcoming book, Ethics of Virtual Reality, will be published by Lexington Books in 2024, and he is the editor of Neuroscience and Media: New Understandings and Representations (Routledge, 2015).
 His work on documentaries, feature films, commercials, music videos, and news has played at the Guggenheim, the Smithsonian, several film festivals, and on broadcast and cable networks.
 Dr. Grabowski serves as a consultant for top television networks, producers, and new media companies.
 His work explores how different forms of mediated communication, including virtual reality and AI-generated media, shape the way people think and act within their symbolic environment.

 Attending in Person